A short History of St. George Antiochian Orthodox Parish

 Our first service in the new church was held in March 1982, with the official consecration on September 11, 1989 by His Eminence Metropolitan Archbishop Philip Saliba.

 The year 1998 brought about the unification of the two Antiochian parishes in St. Paul.
 St. Mary’s Church on Robert Street and St. George were formally united in a single Antiochian witness with the blessing of Metropolitan Philip.
-Father John Khoury retired after 31 years of service to the community of St. George.
+Father John Khoury retired after 31 years of service to the community of St. George and The Right Reverend Archimandrite John A. Mangels, the pastor of St. Mary’s, took over the leadership of the united parish.
 With the joining of two communities there was need for a major expansion of the facilities.
 In 2001 a large new parish hall was built and the former hall was enlarged and completely rebuilt to accommodate a fast growing church school program.
 An administration complex was also configured out of the former hall and kitchen area.
 A magnificent dedication service was held in May of 2002 and a new Altar was consecrated in the newly redecorated church.

-The St. George parish family is made up of many of the descendants of the original Middle Eastern families, as well as a great number of converts who have searched for, found our faith, and made it their own.
-We boast a sizeable number of immigrant families from Lebanon, Syria, Jordan and Palestine, and faithful from other Eastern Orthodox backgrounds.
+The St. George parish family is made up of many of the descendants of the original Middle Eastern families and has been buoyed by a recent wave of Christian immigrants from Lebanon, Syria, Jordan, and Palestine.
+We have many faithful from other Eastern Orthodox backgrounds and we boast a sizeable number of converts who have searched for, found our faith, and made it their own.